Koala: Conservation

 The koala was originally classified as Least Concern on the Red List, and reassessed as Vulnerable in 2014.
 In the Australian Capital Territory, New South Wales and Queensland, the species was listed under the EPBC Act in February 2022 as endangered by extinction.
 The described population was determined in 2012 to be "a species for the purposes of the EPBC Act 1999" in Federal legislation.

 Australian policymakers declined a 2009 proposal to include the koala in the Environment Protection and Biodiversity Conservation Act 1999.
 A 2017 WWF report found a 53% decline per generation in Queensland, and a 26% decline in New South Wales.
-The koala population in South Australia and Victoria appear to be abundant; however, the Australian Koala Foundation (AKF) argued that the exclusion of Victorian populations from protective measures was based on a misconception that the total population was 200,000, whereas they believed in 2012 that it was probably less than 100,000.
-AKF estimated in 2022 that there could be 43,000–100,000.
+The Australian Government's Threatened Species Scientific Committee estimated that the 2021 koala population was 92,000, down from 185,000 two decades prior.
+The Australian Koala Foundation estimated in 2022 that there could be 43,000–100,000 koalas.
+The CSIRO's National Koala Monitoring Program has since used improved detection methods to give the dramatically higher estimate of 729,000–918,000 koalas in 2025.
 This compares with 8 to 10 million at the start of the 20th century.
-The Australian Government's Threatened Species Scientific Committee estimated that the 2021 koala population was 92,000, down from 185,000 two decades prior.

 The koala was heavily hunted by European settlers in the early 20th century, largely for its fur.
 Australia exported as many as two million pelts by 1924.
+Between 1888 and 1927 roughly 8 million koalas were hunted for their pelts.
 Koala furs were used to make rugs, coat linings, muffs, and on women's garment trimmings.
 The first successful efforts at conserving the species were initiated by the establishment of Brisbane's Lone Pine Koala Sanctuary and Sydney's Koala Park Sanctuary in the 1920s and 1930s.
 Its owner Noel Burnet created the first successful breeding program.